PrestaShop/prestashop.github.io/news/_posts/starter-theme/2015-12-17-starter-theme-news-3.markdown

 Some features will no longer be supported in PrestaShop 1.7:

-* We will ship 1.7 without the Live Edit.
+* We will ship 1.7 without the **Live Edit**.
 We will write a newer and better Theme Builder (its new name) later.
 That's why we introduced the widget system.

-* We also removed the ThemeConfigurator which couldn't be supported by another template than default-bootstrap.
+* We also removed the **ThemeConfigurator** which couldn't be supported by another template than default-bootstrap.
 We would like to provide a module to configure all the template settings in one place.
 It will be reusable by every other template developers.

 -----------------

 Next step: we need to merge the [`feat/starter-theme`](https://github.com/PrestaShop/PrestaShop/tree/feat/starter-theme) branch into the develop branch, and start using the StarterTheme to build the new default theme for 1.7.

-We're still hearing what you have to say about this project, so don't hesitate to get involved and contribute.
+We're still listening to what you have to say about this project, so don't hesitate to get involved and contribute.
 Join the party on the [Trello board](https://trello.com/b/FPwYidfj/prestashop-startertheme) and [Gitter](https://gitter.im/PrestaShop/StarterTheme)!